-Oykun asked about 1 year ago
+Oykun asked over 1 year ago

 I never wrote down the challenges I've faced, so this should be interesting.

 When I was eighteen I felt like I had achieved it all because my idea of success was so financially oriented.
 That really pushed me into a direction that wasn't good for me mentally.
 It took time to reconnect with myself, work on things that truly made me happy, and find my purpose.